-Based on the situation of the sector described above, there are four global key challenges that the ETP 'Food for Life' has identified as being critical, and for which the European food sector needs to develop solutions.
-The challenges below will need to be tackled by 2030 to ensure that the European food system increases in strength.
+Based on the situation of the sector described above, there are four global key challenges that the ETP 'Food for Life' has identified as being critical, and for which the European Food and Drink Sector needs to develop solutions.
+The challenges below will need to be tackled by 2030 to ensure that the European food system increases in strength and becomes future-proof.